 Between 1840 and 1930, about 900,000 French-speaking Canadians left Québec to work in New England's factories, mills, potato fields and logging camps.
 The mythical figure Paul Bunyan was a Franco-American ( ‘Bunyan’ is similar to the Québécois phrase "bon yenne!").

-By 1850, most Frano-Americans were living in Vermont, named from the French words vert mont, or green mountain.
+By 1850, most Frano-Americans lived in Vermont, named from the French words vert mont, or green mountain.
 The state’s most famous Franco-American export was the wildly popular singer and actor, Rudy Vallee, born in Island Pond.
 Even today, 26 percent of the residents of Canaan, Vt., speak French.

-By 1860, another 18,000 Canadian immigrants moved to New Hampshire, Massachusetts and Rhode Island, but it was the economic boom after the Civil War that attracted waves of French Canadians.
+By 1860, another 18,000 Canadian immigrants moved to New Hampshire, Massachusetts and Rhode Island.
+This time, the economic boom after the Civil War attracted waves of French Canadians.
 They came to the huge textile mills in Lewiston, Maine, in Woonsocket, R.I., in Berlin and Manchester, N.H., and in Lowell, Worcester, Holyoke and Fall River, Mass.
 They were the only major ethnic group to arrive in the United States by train.

 By 1875, Quebec started luring its young people back by offering them free land.
 As many as half returned.
 They were called Canucks and resented by the Irish, who had arrived earlier and viewed them as interlopers willing to work for lower wages and take their mill jobs, tedious though they might be.

 By 1900 they were still clustered in crowded Little Canadas like Woonsocket and Biddeford, Maine, both 60 percent Franco-American.
 The densest Little Canadas, not surprisingly, are along the Maine-Canada border in the St. John Valley.
 There, 79 percent of Frenchville residents speak French.